 Field calibration to 0.01% precision can be achieved using an external, 100Ω high precision resistor.
 Software commands permit the user to calibrate the card in two points (zeroΩ and 100Ω).
 The resulting values are stored in flash and used for subsequent temperature measurements.

-- MEGA-RTD add-on card for Raspberry Pi
+8-Channel RTD card for Raspberry Pi

 - Four M2.5x18mm male-female brass standoffs